ogunlao/ogunlao.github.io/_posts/2020-07-17-breaking-down-ctc-loss.md

 $\mathcal{l} = -\sum\limits_{t=0}^{T-1} log P_{(seq_t, t)}$

 Derivatives can then be calculated for back propagation using Autograd.
 Modern deep leaning libraries such as Pytorch, and TensorFlow have this feature.

+### Note

+1. The CTC loss algorithm can be applied to both convolutional and recurrent networks.
+For recurrent networks, it is possible to compute the loss at each timestep in the path or make use of the final loss, depending on the use case.
+2. Some forms of the loss use only the forward algorithm in its computation i.e $\alpha_{s, t}$.
+I was only able to reproduce the Pytorch CTC loss when I used the forward path in my computation, and ignoring the backward algorithm.
+However, the algorithm explained in this blog post is the one proposed in the seminal paper by [\[Alex Graves et al\]](https://www.cs.toronto.edu/~graves/icml_2006.pdf).

 ## Conclusion